HCLarsen/ruby-radio/readme.md

 Files for 3D printable casing can be found [here](https://a360.co/2QgYqZv).

+NOTE: The weather information is provided by [Open Weather Map](https://openweathermap.org/).
+To use this feature, you must obtain an OWM API token of you own, and ensure that it's available to the software as an environment variable on your device.
+The same is true for the alarms feature, which is provided with a [Cronofy](https://www.cronofy.com/) API token.
+Without these tokens, the rest of the clock will function, but these two features will not be available.

 # Installation Instructions

-1. Run apt-get install ruby-dev.
+1. Run apt-get install ruby-dev mpd mpc
-2. Run ruby setup.rb.
+2. Run ruby setup.rb
-3. Add script in .xinitrc to add cronofy token as an environemnt variable.
+3. Add script in .xinitrc to add Cronofy and Open Weather Map tokens as an environemnt variables
-3. Run bundle install.
+3. Run bundle install
-4. Reset Raspberry Pi.
+4. Reset Raspberry Pi

-# To Do

-Improve the styling using CSS.
-The interface will look much nicer when completed.